 \subsection{Optimizing drive -- dense-time networks}

 In our first inverse problem, we estimate drive principal components directly from entire HF interface trajectories, i.e., from both radius and velocity at all $N_t$ discrete times in $\mathbf t$, via a sequence-to-static encoder–decoder network $\mathcal{I}_\text{D}$.
-The network consists of two main stages: \begin{itemize} \item a 3-layer (vanilla) LSTM encoder with attention pooling and a shallow bottleneck, \item a deep MLP decoder with a learnable residual skip connection, \end{itemize} where our design rationale stems from the need to capture long‐range temporal patterns while selectively focusing on salient time steps.
+The network consists of three main stages: \begin{itemize} \item \revone{\textbf{LSTM.}} A 3-layer LSTM encoder with hidden dimension $N_\ell=32$. \item \revone{\textbf{Attention pooling.} A \texttt{SoftMax} pooling mechanism and a shallow nonlinear bottleneck to dynamically select relevant latent features for static regression.} \item \revone{\textbf{MLP.}} A deep MLP decoder with a learnable residual skip connection. \end{itemize} where our design rationale stems from the need to capture long‐range temporal patterns while selectively focusing on salient time steps.
 The network is detailed in \Cref{app:inv1} and trained with same optimizer, learning rate scheduler, and early stopping criterion that was used for the LF and HF modules of the surrogate, which allowed training to converge in approximately $1.4\times10^3$ epochs using the MSE loss.

-\Cref{fig:dr_error1} displays the median- and worst-case test-set predictions for the drive in the $L_\infty$ norm, which both occur at $t = t_f = 9.6\,[ns]$, i.e., the final time, which is to be expected.
-Maximal estimation error should occur late-time due to a combination small late-time errors in the forward model and the causal delay in the drive's effect on interface dynamics.
+\Cref{fig:dr_error1} displays the median- and worst-case test-set predictions for the drive in the $L_\infty$ norm, which both occur at $t = t_f = 9.6\,[ns]$, i.e., the final time.
 The $L_\infty$ error is approximately $23.2\,[eV]$ for the worst case and $4.5\,[eV]$ in the median case.
 The full $L_\infty$ test-error distribution is provided (pink) as well as its counterpart in the relative $L_1$ metric (green).
 The median and maximum relative $L_1$ errors are $0.4\%$ and $2.2\%$, respectively.